ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 at that account will be credited towards your bills - the transaction reference is not required (but recommended for one-time purchases), as we can easily assign a payment to your account based on the IBAN the money was received on.

-Wired to much money on accident?
-Don't worry: You money will be automatically used for future payments - if you do not use it within 90 days, our payment provider will return the money back to the bank account that the transfer originated from (if that's not possible, Stripe will reach out and ask for bank details).
-You can also [reach out to our staff](https://scnx.app/help) to get the money back sooner (please note that this is only possible when you have unreconciled bank transfer balance).
+Wired too much money on accident?
+Don't worry: Your money will be automatically used for future payments.

 ### My card was declined, but all my data is valid {#no-reason-decline}